Souler/advent-of-code-2023/day01/README.md

 console.log('>> last digit', lastDigit) // '5'
 ```

-But now I hear you say "That is a lot of duplicated code!
+But I hear you say "That is a lot of duplicated code!
 That is bad!".
 Yes and no. There is nothing inherently wrong with duplicated code; but that is part of a broader discussion.
-For now lets take your suggestion and abstract a `isNumeric` convenience function.
+For now lets take the suggestion and create a `isNumeric` convenience function.

 ```js
 function isNumeric(character) {